pearldawne/pearldawne.github.io/_posts/2022-01-20-website-to-apk.md

 </audio> -->

 ## Overview
 Sometimes, you wish to have a more convenient method of letting your audience/clients access your website.
 And for that, usually the answer is to "keep things memorable".
-Thus, what can be more memorable and always poking at your attention than having an app on the mobile device's screen - eager to teleport your visitors to any target website, anytime?
+Thus, what can be more memorable and "always poking at your attention" than having an app on the mobile device's screen?
+Eager to teleport your visitors to any target website, anytime?

 Here is a simplified process of what to do :